henki-robotics/robotics_essentials_ros2/5-path_planning/README.md

 All the commands are expected to be run inside the Docker, unless otherwise specified.

 You can revise these commands from the [Docker Cheatsheet](/0-setup/Docker%20Cheat%20Sheet.md).

+## Disclaimer on ROS 2 workspaces
+Inside our `robotics_essentials_ros2` container we have two ROS workspaces.
+In the `exercises_ws` we are adding our custom packages and code.
+In the `ros2_ws` we are keeping all of our external dependencies, like the `andino_gz` package.

 ## Nav2 on Andino